omnimeta/SpotifyAutoModerator/README.md

 ## Register the Application on Your Spotify Dashboard

 Register the application at: https://developer.spotify.com/dashboard/login

 <img src="data/images/register_app.png" />

 Once the application is registered, note the generated client ID and client secret, then click the `EDIT SETTINGS` button and add `http://localhost:8080/` as a redirect URI to the application (in the Spotify dashboard).
 If the port `8080` is in use by some service (e.g., a local web server) on your system then replace `8080` with an unused port number.
+When you first run SpotifyAutoModerator, this URI will be used to open a new tab in your browser, in which you will be able to grant the application the necessary permissions for playlist moderation.

 <img src="data/images/add_redirect_uri.png" />

 Update `ACCOUNT_CONFIG.CLIENT_ID`, `ACCOUNT_CONFIG.CLIENT_SECRET`, and `ACCOUNT_CONFIG.REDIRECT_URI` in `data/config.yaml` based on the details discussed in the previous step: